bshredder/gene-sequencer/README.md

 *Diagram 2 - Class Relationships*

+This is a logical model vs a physical model.
+Genes are abstractions of positions on a chromosome.
+A gene is defined by its linear position in nucleotide units of measure.
+Allels are variants of the same gene encoded in each of the two chromosomes (diploid organism).
+In our logical model we represent a chromosome as a collection of genes - each having two alleles.

 ### Part A - Requirements

-1. Define and implement the classes that model a chromosome and its constituent parts.
+1. Define and implement the classes that model a chromosome pair and its constituent parts.
 You are free to add additional classes and methods.

     - class Allele
     - class Gene
-    - class Chromosome
+    - class chromosome pair
 	- class PunneteSquare (extra credit)

 2. Implement unit tests for each class.